omeka/omeka-s-enduser/docs/content/items.md

 ![Image depicts only the Add text value block of the batch edit form, with a dropdown labeled "select property" above an empty text field](contentfiles/items_beproperty.png)

+### Batch deleting

 For the **delete actions**, a drawer will open on the right side of the screen telling you the number of items which will be deleted.
 Nothing will be deleted unless you click the red "Confirm Delete" button.
 This action cannot be undone.
 To opt out of deleting the items, click the "X" in the upper right corner of the deletion drawer.
-To confirm delete, check the "Are you sure" checkbox (for "Delete all" but not "Delete selected") and then click "Confirm Delete".
+To confirm this action, check the "Are you sure" checkbox (for "Delete all" but not "Delete selected") and then click "Confirm Delete".

 ![Close up of the warning, with the text describing the number of items to be deleted in red.](contentfiles/items_batchdelwarn.png)

-Individual modules may also add batch edit actions.
+Individual modules may also add batch-edit actions.
 Those options are noted within the documentation for each module.